-Definition: Load factor is defined as the ratio of the average load over a given period of the maximum demand (peak load) occurring in that period.
+Definition: Load factor is defined as the ratio of the average load over a given period to the maximum demand (peak load) occurring in that period.
 In other words, the load factor is the ratio of energy consumed in a given period of the times of hours to the peak load which has occurred during that particular period.

 Depending on the number of hours in days, weeks, months, or years we define different load factors.
 For daily load factor, period T is taken as 24 hours; similarly, for weeks, months and years the different value of T is taken.

 For calculating load factor, the following information is required;